 Halos typically occur when your surroundings are mostly dim or dark.
 Glare is more likely in the daytime.

-Sometimes halos and glare are caused by an eye problem.
-But they can also be a normal response to bright lights.
+Halos and glare may be caused by an eye problem, but can also be a normal response to bright lights.

 Causes of halos and glare include: